U.S. Army Green Berets Accused From Within Of Lowering Standards

 The general went on to say that "no fundamental SF standard has been removed.
 No academic or character performance standards have been adjusted."

-The Green Beret community weighs in
+The Green Berets community weighs in

 NPR reached out to nearly a dozen current and former Green Berets — none of whom wanted their names used — and got a mixed reaction to the dispute.

-Some see the anonymous letter writer as disgruntled, or lacking in sufficient experience or being unaware of the bigger picture, namely the difficulty in recruiting and retaining Green Berets.
+Some see the anonymous letter writer as disgruntled or lacking in sufficient experience or being unaware of the bigger picture, namely the difficulty in recruiting and retaining Green Berets.

-There are some 7,000 active-duty Green Berets and officials say they could lose hundreds in the coming years because of the strain of repeated deployments and failure to meet recruiting targets.
+There are some 7,000 active-duty Green Berets, and officials say they could lose hundreds in the coming years because of the strain of repeated deployments and failure to meet recruiting targets.

 Others say the letter writer is raising some important issues.

-They contend the quality of the Special Forces soldiers has decreased for at least several years.
+They contend that the quality of the Special Forces soldiers has decreased for at least several years.
 "We don't want to lose quality for quantity," said one veteran Green Beret stationed at Fort Bragg, who requested anonymity.
 "You can't mass produce special operators."

-This non-commissioned officer said he only has a few years left to serve and he'll stick it out.
-If he had ten more years, he says, he would opt out.
+This noncommissioned officer said that he only has a few years left to serve and that he'll stick it out.
+But if he had 10 more years, he says, he would opt out.
 He said the loss of veteran operators and the increase in less-competent Green Berets is having an impact.

 "It's killing morale," he said.